apache/iotdb/Readme.md

 ```
 Otherwise, you may need to check the error statements and fix the problems.

-After build, the IoTDB project will be at the subfolder named iotdb.
+After build, the IoTDB project will be at the folder "iotdb/iotdb".
 The folder will include the following contents:

 ```